As an Amazon Associate EssentialPicks earn from qualifying purchases.

-Working on your computer all day long can be a little tiring.
-Changing your setup can give you a significant boost in creativity as well as productivity.
+Working on your computer all day long can be very tiring.
+Changing your setup can give you a significant boost in productivity as well as creativity.

-Being a digital artist doesn’t mean you need to be tied down to a fixed setup.
-A portable drawing tablet allows you to work from the comfort of the couch or enjoy your warm bed while working on your projects.
+Being a digital artist doesn’t mean you need to be tied down to a desk.
+A portable drawing tablet gives you the flexibility to work from any place of your choice.

 1. Apple iPad Pro – Most Portable tablet for Drawing

 Apple iPad Pro has always been the first choice for anyone who wants a portable and powerful drawing device.
 What makes it stand out from other devices is the mix of incredibly good Stylus and its excellent screen.

 Talking of the screen first.
 A portable tablet is often used outdoors – sometimes under direct sunlight.
 Which makes it important for the tablet to have a brighter screen.